andrew/ultimate-awesome/README.md

 - [NL2SQL_Handbook](https://github.com/HKUSTDial/NL2SQL_Handbook) - This is a continuously updated handbook for readers to easily track the latest NL2SQL (Text-to-SQL) techniques in the literature and provide practical guidance for researchers and practitioners.
 If we missed any interesting work, feel free to contact us.
 - [awesome-minecraft](https://github.com/bs-community/awesome-minecraft) - 📝 The curated list of awesome things related to Minecraft.
 - [awesome-bitcoin-payment-processors](https://github.com/alexk111/awesome-bitcoin-payment-processors) - 🌟 A curated list of Bitcoin payment processors enabling merchants, businesses and nonprofits to accept Bitcoin payments.
-- [awesome-bangla](https://github.com/banglakit/awesome-bangla) - A collection of tools, datasets and resources on Bangla computing.
 - [awesome-recruitment](https://github.com/Sjamilla/awesome-recruitment) - List of my favourite recruitment things 💫.
 - [awesome-graphviz](https://github.com/dbt4u/awesome-graphviz) - A curated list of GraphViz related resources.
 - [awesome-source-free-test-time-adaptation](https://github.com/YuejiangLIU/awesome-source-free-test-time-adaptation) - A curated list of papers in Test-time Adaptation, Test-time Training and Source-free Domain Adaptation.